Volvo XC60 T8 hybrid review

-“The Volvo XC60 T8 Twin Engine is plug-in hybrid SUV that proves efficient cars can also be sleek, desirable and fast – but it’s rather expensive”
+“The Volvo XC60 Plug-in Hybrid proves that efficient cars can also be sleek, desirable and fast – but they are rather expensive”

 Pros